fanqingsong/realtime_bigdata_dashboard/README.md

 ./bin/start_scrawler.sh
 ```

-Then go to browser to see new word cloud.
+Then go to browser to see changing word cloud.

 ---